How to Tell if Palladium is Real or Fake? Simple and Free Tests You Can Do at Home!

 Authentic palladium’s high thermal conductivity will cause the ice to melt rapidly in the area where it’s touching the metal.

-If you see that effect then you know you have a real and valuable palladium-made object in your hands.
+If you notice that effect then you know you have a real and valuable palladium-made object in your hands.

 You’ll know you’re testing an object made of fake palladium if the ice cube pressed against palladium object melts at the same speed as ice that you didn’t use for testing.